theos-ai/easy-yolov7/README.md

 https://192.168.0.205:8080/video
 ```

-Then execute the streams script
+Then execute the streams script.

 ```
 python streams.py